 In early September 2019, Hurricane Dorian swept through the northern Bahamas, devastating thousands of Bahamians in Abaco and Grand Bahama.
-Hundreds of people have been killed.
-Many who survived have been left with nothing but the clothing they had on.
+Hundreds of people were killed.
+Many who survived were left with nothing but the clothing they had on.
 And since hurricane insurance is prohibitively expensive, most didn’t have it.

 Bahamians affected by Hurricane Dorian will need all the help we can give them — not just today, but for months and maybe years to come.

-Here are some of the many ways to help:
+Here are some of the many ways you can help: